greekfetacheese/zeus/readme.md

 ---

+## About Zeus Router
+Contract passes all the tests and I cannot see any obvious exploits that swap router's usually have, but it is not **audited**.
+It uses Permit2 signature approvals and for every swap Zeus approves the exact amount in it needs to swap so after the swap transaction no active approvals are left.

 ## Security
 - **Strong encryption:** Zeus uses the [Argon2Id](https://github.com/P-H-C/phc-winner-argon2) as a KDF and [xChaCha20Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) as the encryption algorithm to derive the master wallet and encrypt the `Vault`.
 - **No private key leaks:** Zeus uses [secure-types](https://github.com/greekfetacheese/secure-types) to handle private keys and other sensintive data in-memory.
 This makes it extremely hard for an attacker/malware to extract any private keys.
-(Unlike browser extension wallets)
 - **No telemetry:** Zeus does not need neither communicates with any third-party server, everything you do stays local on your computer.

 ## Bugs/Issues